Skip to content

 I used to live in New Orleans’ Franch Quarter back in 1990.
 Back then Bourbon Street was a fun place on any night, but really went wild only on special weekends like Superbowl, Jazz Fest or Mardi Gras.
 I moved away and returned for visits a decade later and discovered Wednesday nights of no particular signficance were out of control, beads flying, tits showing …like every night was a mini Mardi Gras.
 I cannot prove it, but I am convinced that this is almost wholly due to the Girls Gone Wild commercials.
 The preponderance of those commercials on late night party-oriented TV socialized an entire nation into thinking that’s simply how you are supposed to act when you go to Bourbon Street.

-3. phil said
+3. phil Avatar

 bret - why don’t you start the car, and i’ll jump in.

-4. Bill said
+4. Bill Avatar

 don’t forget the fat, old guys driving brand new Ferraris around San Francisco…